Issue #1283 Dec. 11, 2018

 Doctors and clinics, what affects have you seen?
 Or do you think all this worry is a bunch of hooey?

 To do: If you can tie into this topic and you missed Sunday’s “60 Minutes” segment, you can watch the episode and read the transcript.
-Update on March 7, 2019: You can also find an excellent article about the affects of screen time on kids written by Ryan Howard at the Smart Parent Advice website.
+Update on March 7, 2019: You can also find an excellent article “How much screen time is right for kids?” written by Ryan Howard at the Smart Parent Advice website.